sougata-github/Nike-Landing-Page/README.md

-# Nike Landing Page React App
+# Nike Landing Page in React

 This project showcases a fully responsive modern Nike landing page created using React and Tailwind CSS.It has a stunning UI, captivating animations, and seamless user experience.